 (4) Submission of documentation of completion of instructor-level training which allows a person to acquire specific knowledge and skills in an area for which approval is sought;

-(B) Renewal of unit certification.
+(B) Renewal of certification.

-(1) Instructors certified by unit shall renew their certificate every three years.
+(1) Instructors shall renew their certificate every three years.
 At least sixty days and no more than ninety days prior to expiration of the certificate, the instructor shall file with the executive director an application for renewal on a form supplied by the executive director.
 The instructor shall also file:

 (a) Written evidence documenting that the instructor has successfully completed, within the past three years, a minimum of twelve clock hours of training in topics related to the basic course.

-(b) Written evidence from a school commander that the instructor has taught in at least one basic school for a minimum total of twelve teaching hours within the past three years.
+(b) Written evidence from a commander that the instructor has taught in at least one basic school for a minimum total of twelve teaching hours within the past three years.

 (C) Denial of certification, denial of renewal of certification, or revocation of certification: